course-details-portlet

 Required previous knowledge

-The admission requirement is twofold:
+Admission requirement is twofold:

-2. Minimum of two years of relevant work experience
+2. Minimum two years relevant work experience

-You must document employment with a certificate from your employer describing the type of job and work tasks, full-time equivalent percentage and duration.
+You must document employment with a certificate from your employer describing the type of job and work tasks, full-time equivalent percentage, and duration.

 If you do not have a bachelor's degree or equivalent completed education of at least 180 credits, you can request an assessment of prior learning of your admission criteria.